Last Updated on by Jeremy

 This seasonal spot is perfect for a day out of the city, and on your return trip be sure to stop at the Golden Pig in Cecil for Korean food that has a die-hard following!

 Fort Ligonier in the borough of the same name is a full reconstruction of the 18th century fort and offers tours highlighting the region's early history.

 This seasonal attraction can be enjoyed in just a few hours, so afterwards head a few miles down the road to the kid-oriented theme park Idlewild or, if you are returning without kids, make the detour via Mount Pleasant to the local favorite brewery, Helltown.

 Looking for more day trip options a bit further out?
-Head down to the Laurel Highlands to hike at Ohiopyle State Park or go skiing in the winter at Seven Springs– both just a bit more than an hour away from Pittsburgh!
+Head down to the Laurel Highlands to hike or go white water rafting at Ohiopyle State Park or go skiing in the winter at Seven Springs– both just a bit more than an hour away from Pittsburgh!